Augusto Ferrero Costa

 Augusto Ferrero Costa (3 November 1944 – 25 July 2023) was a Peruvian lawyer and politician.
 A member of the National Solidarity Party, he served as president of the Constitutional Court of Peru from January to September 2022.
+He also represented Peru in freestyle and backstroke swimming, competing in two events at the 1964 Summer Olympics.

 Ferrero died in Lima on 25 July 2023, at the age of 78.